iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 4 reviews"/>
 </p>

+> What's with the 911 button?
+It's way too easy to accidentally hit that.
+Otherwise the setup seems pretty well designed.<br> :date: __2021-04-28 15:45:33__

 > Good ad-free alerts app.
 Lets you specify the exact kinds of alerts you want for your area and others.
 It's only drawback is that its county-wide.
 Some alerts are issued for only specific areas of counties.
 This app would be perfect if would allow you to set alerts to a precise location (not just county-wide) as some other apps do.
 Also it needs other notification options (such as a voice or different sound) for alerts so they don't get lost with other notifications.<br> :date: __2021-03-22 21:27:43__